-We note several characteristics of the US benefit system which other studies have similarly noted.
-First, the US system favors groups with special needs, such as the disabled and the elderly.
-Groups like these which are perceived as especially deserving receive disproportionate transfers, and those transfers have been increasing over time.
-Second, the system favors workers over nonworkers, and has increasingly done so over time.
+We note several characteristics of the U.S. benefit system which other studies have similarly noted.
+First, the U.S. system favors groups with special needs, such as the disabled and the elderly.
+Groups like these which are perceived as especially deserving receive disproportionate transfers and those transfers have been increasing over time.
+Second, the system favors workers over nonworkers and has increasingly done so over time.
 The rise of the EITC and the decline of AFDC/TANF is most illustrative of this trend.
-Third, the system has a preference for in-kind transfers for food, medical care, and housing over pure cash transfers, and this preference has increased over time.
-Aside from the TANF program, which has shrunk though it still has an impact on single-mother families, all other cash programs in the US have a specially favored group (the disabled, workers, etc) as their recipients.
+Third, the system has a preference for in-kind transfers for food, medical care, and housing over pure cash transfers.

+This preference has increased over time.
+Aside from the TANF program, which has shrunk though it still has an impact on single-parent families, all other cash programs in the U.S. have a specially favored group (the disabled, workers, etc.) as their recipients.

-The result of these preferences is that the US system differs dramatically from the universalist ideal envisioned by promoters of the negative income tax and others proposing similar systems.
-This ideal would provide cash benefits only on the basis of income and not on any other characteristic, and would therefore serve all poor families in similar economic circumstances equally.
-It would provide for all their consumption needs, not just a subset of them.22 Instead, the US public appears to be paternalistic, preferring to impose its own consumption preferences on the poor, and appears to be heavily influenced by perceptions of deservingness (see Bane (2009) for a recent review of poll evidence).
-It also appears to prefer to
+The result of these preferences is that the U.S. system differs dramatically from the universalist ideal envisioned by promoters of the negative income tax and others proposing similar systems.
+This ideal would provide cash benefits only on the basis of income and not on the basis of any other characteristic, and would therefore serve all poor families in similar economic circumstances equally.
+It would provide for all their consumption needs, not just a subset of them.29 Instead, the U.S. public appears to be paternalistic, preferring to impose its own consumption preferences on the poor, and appears to be heavily influenced by perceptions of deservingness (see Bane (2009) for a recent review of poll evidence).
+It also appears to prefer to subsidize the low-income employed and to disfavor providing subsidies to nonemployed men or to women to remain at home with their children.
+The latter preference may arise from the increasing labor force attachment of middle class women and consequent changes in expectations about whether women should work.